ahiralesc/RTOS/F767ZIT6/Task_mgmt_persistent/README.md

 ### Task management: Persistent task

 The example illustrates how to create a single persistent task.
-Periodic work is done by interchangeably toggling (ON/OFF) a led and executing a delay for a given time length.
-The delay gives the impression that the task is periodic.
-Note:
+Periodic work is done by toggling (ON/OFF) a led and executing a finite length delay twice.
+A delay gives the impression that the task is periodic.
+There exist, at least, two strategies to create a delay:

-- ```vTaskDelay```, places the task in **block state** for a given time length clock ticks).
+- **[Busy waiting](https://en.wikipedia.org/wiki/Busy_waiting)**, iterates a loop a finite amount of times.
+However, during such time it doesn't do usefull work, waisting valuable processor time. ```HAL_Delay``` falls under this category.
-- ```HAL_Delay```, emulates the delay via a **[busy wait](https://en.wikipedia.org/wiki/Busy_waiting)**.
+- **Yield** registers the time instance in wich the task **shuold** wake y yields control of the processor.
+In a machine model with preemptions and higher priority tasks ```vTaskDelay``` does not guarantee that the task will be woken up at the requested time instance.

 Thus, if in the following code you were to use HAL_Delay in lines 2 and 3.
 The resulting task is persistent as it would not yield control of the processor unless a higher priority task or interrupt preempts control.
-Which in this example, only the later case may occur.
 On the other hand, if you were to use vTaskDelay in line 2 and 3.
-Then, the task becomes periodic as the task yields control each time it calls vTaskDelay.
-However, there are no warranties that the delay length is constant.
-See vTaskDelay documentation for further details.
+Then the task becomes periodic as the task yields control each time it calls vTaskDelay. vTaskDelay.

 ```C